 This section introduces the main features and building blocks of Come Together.
 It does this by deconstructing relevant aspects of its user interface.
-In particular, we will see how: a console window collects all people, artifacts, and places in a manner akin to buddy lists; media items represent people and artifacts; places collect media items, where a person can adjust the salience of those items by various means; places can be presented in several forms (e.g., as stand-alone windows, or as a component on a sidebar) to adjust the overall salience of the place.
+In particular, we will see how: a console window collects all people, artifacts, and places in a manner akin to buddy lists; media items represent people and artifacts; places collect media items, where a person can adjust the salience of those items by various means; and places can be presented in several forms (e.g., as stand-alone windows, or within a places strip on the desktop border) to adjust a place's overall salience.